 Stop fighting before it starts.

 Whenever possible, anticipate the situations when your kids are most likely to fight.
-Some likely times might be when riding in the car, while you are working in your home office, during transitions from one activity to another or just before meals.
+Some likely times are when riding in the car, while you are working in your home office, during transitions from one activity to another or just before meals.
 Be prepared when heading into these situations.

-But also think about the types of things they fight over: toys, TV, computer, privileges like sitting in a favorite chair or having a friend over.
-Work out equitable rules for these things, without going... too far into making everything even-Steven.
-If everything is exactly even, kids get the idea that that’s how it should always be.
-And in turn, they find it hard to accept situations they perceive as unfair, and more fighting ensues.
+Also think about the types of things they fight over: toys, TV, computer, privileges like sitting in a favorite chair or having a friend over.
+Work out equitable rules for these things.
+But remember that... rules won't make everything exactly even,.
+When kids get the idea that that’s how it should always be, they find it harder to accept situations they perceive as unfair, and more fighting ensues.

 08 of 09